Keyword Assisted Topic Models: The Covariate

 \subsubsection{Keyword Construction}

 Unlike the validation study presented in Section~\ref{subsec:base-empirical}, we do not have human-coded topics for this data set.
 In the original article, the author applies \LDA{} with 69 topics and label all the topics after fitting the model by carefully examining the 15 most frequent words for each topic.
-Then, the author discusses how the estimated topic proportions change after the 1994 electoral reform.
+The author, then, discusses how the estimated topic proportions change after the 1994 electoral reform.
 To apply the covariate \keyATM{}, we must develop a set of keywords for topics.
 Unfortunately, we cannot merely use the most frequent words identified by \citet{Catalinac2015} with \LDA{} as the keywords because that would imply analyzing the same data as the one used to derive keywords.

 To address this problem, we independently construct keywords using the questionnaires of the UTokyo-Asahi Surveys (UTAS), which is a collaborative project between the University of Tokyo and the Asahi Shimbun, a major national newspaper.
-Prior to every Upper and Lower House election since 2003, the UTAS has fielded a survey to all candidates (both incumbents and challengers) and published its results in the newspaper.
-Because of its publicity, the survey has a remarkably high average response rate of approximately 85\% \citep{hira:etal:11}.
-Because the UTAS is designed to measure policy issues relevant across multiple elections, it serves as an ideal source of keywords.

-To construct keywords, we first match each of 66 policy-related topics identified in the original article (14 topics are about pork barrel while 52 are about programmatic policies) with one of the 16 UTAS policy topics (see Appendix~\ref{app:CovKeywords} for details).
-This process means that several policy areas such as sightseeing and regional revitalization are not included because there is no relevant question in the UTAS for these topics.
-Finally, we obtain several keywords directly from the UTAS questionnaires.

 Table~\ref{tab:cov-keywords} presents the resulting 16 topics and their keywords (two pork barrel and 14 programmatic policy topics).
-Since most UTAS questions consist of a single sentence, we typically choose nouns that represent each topic's substantive meanings.
-For example, the original question for the \textit{Public works} topic is, ``We need to secure employment by public works,'' and we choose ``employment,'' ``public,'' and ``works'' as the keywords (see Appendix \ref{app:CovKeywords} for other topics).
+Since most UTAS questions consist of a single sentence, we typically choose nouns that represent each topic's substantive meanings (Appendix~p.\pageref{app:CovKeywords} explains details of keyword construction).